laristra/flecsi/developer/CI.md

     fi
 ```

-- If everything successfully build and run, by having the environment settings of `DOCKERHUB=true`, not a pull request and some other variables, Travis-CI will deploy the container to DockerHub
+- If everything successfully build and run and we are on the master branch,
+by having the username and password, environment settings of
+`DOCKERHUB=true`, `TRAVIS_PULL_REQUEST=false` and the gcc compiler, Travis-CI will deploy the container to DockerHub

 ```
 compiler: